346 Moosehead Trail (Route #7), Dixmont, ME 04932 | (207) 234-2043

 A pole clip is also helpful for cutting higher branches

 Here are some things to look for when pruning apple trees.

 Suckers or watersprouts should be the first to be removed

 Suckers can grow straight up from a branch or from the trunk as shown here

 Suckers can also grow from the roots of the tree

 Fruit buds can be seen on the left, leaf buds on the right [HC]

 Suckers/watersprouts are last years growth and can be quite tall.
 They don't have fruit buds and are more red or maroon in color.
 When cutting suckers it is important to cut them down close to the branch and not leave a stub which will only grow more suckers.
 Branches will heal over naturally if cut properly (see photo #3).
 After the suckers are removed look for branches that are crossing each other growing back towards the trunk or are dead.
 Then look to keep the size of the tree to a point where you want to maintain the size.
 You can do this by cutting down the top and bringing in the lateral branches.
 Remove any branches that are near the ground or will be on the ground when the apples are present.
 Cutting branches to a bud that is on the bottom will encourage lateral growth.
 If rehabilitating old trees make the cutting a three or four year process.
 Don't remove too much the first year.

-Below are two YouTube videos from the New England Apple Association.
-The first is on grafting apple trees and the second is on pruning.
+Below are three YouTube videos from the New England Apple Association.
+The first two are on pruning and the third is on grafting apple trees.
 These videos are quite interesting and very well done.